Raquel Becker eliminated What do the followers think?

 With the departure of Raquel Becker from Team Contendientes, and therefore from the competition, she is undoubtedly one of the strongest contestants in the fifth season of Exatlon United States.

-In her second time at Exatlon, Becker not only turned down the opportunity to participate in a world competition in the discipline of Parkour, which she has been practicing for many years, but also returned with more confidence, and absolutely determined to succeed, which was evidenced in each of his passes.
+In her second time at Exatlon, Becker not only rejected the opportunity to participate in a world competition in the discipline of Parkour, which she has been practicing for many years, but she returned with more confidence and absolutely determined to succeed, which was evidenced in each of his passes.

 But with the departure of Raquel Becker, the impossible was achieved.
 Followers of both teams, Famous and Contending, joined in a single call, ensuring that it was an unfair situation where everything was organized to eliminate Raquel, and thus leave the way free for Denisse Novoa, who although she is one of the best athletes women, remained out of circulation for a long time, while Raquel never stopped participating and scoring points.